-If you’re thinking of running a race to chase a pb or to complete a new distance then run training plans are essential.
-It’s often thought that training plans are for ‘proper’ runners but actually they are useful for anyone at any running level.
+If you are thinking of running a race to chase a personal best or to complete a new distance then training plans are essential.
+It is often thought that training plans are for ‘proper’ runners but actually they are useful for anyone at any running level.
 They are as important for injury prevention as they are for monitoring and improving progression.

-I feel that the priority of any plan is to get you to the start line uninjured and as plans that you take from the internet or a book aren’t personalised, an overenthusiastic leap into one may well break you before you’ve got very far, and I speak from experience.
-Take a plan that you think best suits your level and sit down with it and your diary and work out whether, with your lifestyle, it’s doable.
-If the plan asks for 5 runs a week and you struggle to fit in 3 a week then you’ll need to adapt the plan and not just skip random runs.
+I feel that the priority of any plan is to get you to the start line uninjured As plans that you take from the internet or a book aren’t personalised, an overenthusiastic leap into one may well break you before you have got very far, and I speak from experience.
+Take a plan that you think best suits your level and sit down with it and your diary and work out whether, with your lifestyle, it is doable.
+If the plan asks for 5 runs a week and you struggle to fit in 3 a week then you’ll need to adapt the plan and not just randomly skip runs.
 If doing a marathon, and you have a couple of years experience, 4 to 5 runs is probably optimal, 3 at an absolute minimum.
-I managed my first marathon on 3 quality runs plus a high intensity spinning session a week because that is all I could fit in with two very young children and a job, and achieved the Plan A of not breaking and Plan B of sub 4, but it wasn’t easy.
+I managed my first marathon on 3 quality runs plus a high intensity spinning session a week because that is all I could fit in with two very young children and a job.
+I achieved the Plan A of not breaking and Plan B of sub 4, but it wasn’t easy.
 A caveat to that is that I have run (albeit not very well!) for many years and so had miles in legs, whereas someone newer to running may not get away with that low mileage for marathon training.

 So what to include if you need to reduce the suggested runs in a generic training plan?
 Look for the key sessions; these are likely to be: